Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 **Note that installing all the development prerequisites and libraries will require about 30 GB of free disk space.
 Please ensure this space is available on your `C:` drive before proceeding.**

+This guide assumes you are on a 64-bit system.
+You might need to manually search out alternate download links should you desire to build chatterino on a 32-bit system.

 ## Visual Studio 2017

 Download and install [Visual Studio 2017 Community](https://visualstudio.microsoft.com/downloads/).
 In the installer, select "Desktop development with C++" and "Universal Windows Platform development".